todar/VBA-Boilerplate/README.md

       Inject "${0}\n\t${1}", "First", "Tab and Second" '-> First '->   Tab and Second

-      'Here is an example using a dictionary!
+      ' Here is an example using a dictionary!
       Dim Person As New Scripting.Dictionary
       Person("Name") = "Robert"
       Person("Age") = 30

-      'REMEMBER, DICTIONARY KEYS ARE CASE SENSITIVE!
+      ' REMEMBER, DICTIONARY KEYS ARE CASE SENSITIVE!
       Debug.Print Inject("Hello,\nMy name is ${Name} and I am ${Age}!", Person) '-> Hello,
           '-> My name is Robert and I am 30!